typora/support.typora.io/_posts/2016-06-26-Use Typora From Shell or cmd.md

 ## macOS

-You could use `open -a typora xxx.md` to open target markdown in Typora.
-If Typora is your default editor for `.md` file, when `open xxx.md` would be enough.
+You can use `open -a typora xxx.md` to open the markdown file `xxx.md` in Typora from a command line.
+If Typora is your default editor for `.md` files, when `open xxx.md` would be enough.

-You could also add
+You can also add

 ```shell
 alias typora="open -a typora"
 ```

-in your `.bash_profile` or other configuration file, then you would be able to do `typora xxx.md`  to open the markdown file from shell/terminal directly.
+in your `.bash_profile` or other configuration file, then you would be able to simply type `typora xxx.md`  instead.

 ## Windows

-If Typora is set as the default markdown editor, then in cmd.exe, input `.md` file path directly would open target markdown file.
-For example:  ```.\example.md``` or ```start example.md```
+If Typora is set as the default markdown editor, then in cmd.exe, then typing  ```.\example.md``` or ```start example.md``` will open this markdown file.

-To set Typora as the default markdown editor you have to do following:
+To set Typora as the default markdown editor:

 1. Select one of your markdown files
 2. Open context menu and choose